devi-r/React-File-Explorer/README.md

-# React File Explorer
+# React File Explorer (Nested Tree Structure)

-This project implements a **dynamic and recursive file explorer** component in React.
-It mimics the behavior of a typical file system viewer, where folders can be expanded or collapsed, and users can add or remove items at any level of the hierarchy.
+This project implements a **dynamic and recursive file explorer** component in React using a nested tree data structure.
+It mimics the behavior of a traditional file system viewer, where each folder can contain an array of children (either folders or files), enabling deep recursive nesting.

 ## Demo